anyuruf/metrixapi/README.md

 I built a familytree app using the grandstack starter kit https://grandstack.io/docs/getting-started-grand-stack-starter/ (api only option).
 Express with Apollo server setup.
 Used neo4j-graphql-library version 1.1 will upgrade to 2.0 soon enough https://neo4j.com/docs/graphql-manual/current/.
 I think my schema in version 2.0 ready

+The secret sauce is  the /src/schema/type-defs.js file which's got the type/node, relationship and authorization definitions are.
+Very intuitive!!

 ## Quick start

 npm install